vincentzouras/elias-construction/README.md

 - **Frontend**:
   - **Amazon S3**: For hosting the React frontend as a static website.
 - **Backend**:

   - **AWS Lambda**: For running the serverless Express API.
   - **Amazon API Gateway**: To expose the Express API over HTTP.

+  TODO need to restrict s3 access to only my domain using CORS